Vegetable Garden Calendar (C 943)Download PDF

 - Replenish the mulch on strawberries.

 - Seed herbs for April planting.
 Make a list of the ones that are best to buy rather than seed, such as French tarragon and rosemary.
-(See your county agent about Herbs for Georgia Gardens).
+(See your county agent about Herbs in Southern Gardens).

 - Thin plants when they are 2 to 3 inches tall to give the plants room to grow.